Iberians: Second Punic War and Roman conquest

-After the First Punic war, the massive war debt suffered by Carthage led them to attempt to expand their control over the Iberian peninsula.
+After the First Punic War, the massive war debt suffered by Carthage led the city-state to expand its control over the Iberian Peninsula.
 Hamilcar Barca began this conquest from his base at Cádiz by conquering the Tartessian Guadalquivir river region, which was rich in silver.
 After Hamilcar's death, his son-in-law Hasdrubal the Fair continued his incursions into Iberia, founding the colony of Qart Hadasht (modern Cartagena) and extending his influence all the way to the southern bank of the river Ebro.
 After Hasdrubal's assassination in 221 BC, Hannibal assumed command of the Carthaginian forces and spent two years completing the conquest of the Iberians south of the Ebro.
 In his first campaign, Hannibal defeated the Olcades, the Vaccaei and the Carpetani expanding his control over the river Tagus region.
-Hannibal then laid siege to Roman ally of Saguntum and this led to the beginning of the Second Punic War.
+Hannibal then laid siege to the Roman ally of Saguntum, which led to the beginning of the Second Punic War.
 The Iberian theater was a key battleground during this war and many Iberian and Celtiberian warriors fought for both Rome and Carthage, though most tribes sided with Carthage.

 Rome sent Gnaeus and Publius Cornelius Scipio to conquer Iberia from Carthage.
-Gnaeus subsequently defeated the Iberian Ilergetes tribe north of the Ebro who were allied with Carthage, conquered the Iberian oppidum of Tarraco and defeated the Carthaginian fleet.
+Gnaeus subsequently defeated the Iberian Ilergetes tribe north of the Ebro which was allied with Carthage, conquered the Iberian oppidum of Tarraco and defeated the Carthaginian fleet.
 After the arrival of Publius Scipio, Tarraco was fortified and, by 211 BC, the Scipio brothers had overrun the Carthaginian and allied forces south of the Ebro.
 However, during this campaign, Publius Scipio was killed in battle and Gnaeus died in the retreat.
 The tide turned with the arrival of Publius Cornelius Scipio Africanus in 210 BC.
-Scipio attacked and conquered Carthago Nova and defeated the army of Hasdrubal Barca at the Battle of Baecula (209-208).
+Scipio attacked and conquered Carthago Nova and defeated the army of Hasdrubal Barca at the Battle of Baecula (209–208).
 The war dragged on with Carthage sending more reinforcements until the Battle of Ilipa (modern Alcalá del Río in Sevilla province), which was a decisive victory for Publius Scipio Africanus.
 The Carthaginians retreated to Gades, and Publius Scipio gained control over the entire south of the peninsula.
 After this victory, the Ilergetes and other Iberian tribes revolted and it was only after this revolt that the Romans conquered the rest of the Carthaginian territories in southern Spain.